“The weather affects our decisions”

 And then:

-- On gloomy and rainy days, put extra effort into ‘risk averse’ or conservative decisions, like prolonging existing contracts and repurchases (this is the moment for that ‘retention campaign’ (or ‘detention’ as my colleague @arend78 calls it :))
+• On gloomy and rainy days, put extra effort in ‘risk averse’ or conservative decisions, like prolonging existing contracts and repurchases (this is the moment for that ‘retention campaign’ (or ‘detention’ as my colleague @arend78 calls it :))

 Further reading on Weather Effects: